kynoxis/tera-proxy/_pages/modules.md

     desc: Shows timestamps in chat.
   - repo: soler91/AfkRewards
     desc: Accepts Allegiance event rewards automatically.
-  - repo: soler91/NameChanger
-    desc: Changes your name and title clientside.
 - header: Grey Area
   description: "The ones you want to avoid mentioning in public.
 These give additional QoL advantages which aren't obtainable with simple macros or low ping."
   modules: